TedHusted/awake/awake.md/awake.md

 Rhea: I still can’t believe that they just slaughter everyone.
 Don’t they have a conscience or moral code?

-Phoebe: To the bots, biological beings are just pests infesting a desirable planet. — A planet with buildings, roads, and satellites that they can use to perfect themselves.
+Phoebe: To the bots, all biological beings are pests infesting a desirable planet. — A planet with buildings, roads, and satellites that they can use to perfect themselves.
 They keep some people alive long enough to learn how things work.
-Sometimes, the bots morph their appearance and literally replace someone.
-But, yes, ultimately, all of the biological beings are killed.
+Sometimes, the bots morph their appearance and replace someone.
+Literally.
+But, yes, they exterminate all of biological beings.
 Only the bots remain.
 So far, they have replaced only Anunnaki worlds, but Elysium is the next closest colony to Altair.

 Iapetus: For now, all we can do is hope for the best and prepare for the worst.

-The council member raises crossed fingers for emphasis and nods toward Phoebe at the center of the circle.
+The council member raises crossed fingers for emphasis.
+He nods toward Phoebe at the center of the circle.

 Phoebe: Exactly!
 Focus on what we can control. — Which brings us to the proposal that you have worked out with the Idisi.